GSA/datagov-dedupe/README.md

                                 (by default the oldest is kept) --reverse                     Reverse the order of unique identifiers the script runs through de-duping.
 Used when running twice in parallel.
+  --geospatial                  This flag will allow us to toggle between identifier and guid;
+                                it is defaulted to identifier.
   --update-name                 Update the name of the kept package to be the standard
                                 shortest name, whether that was the duplicate package name or the to be kept package name.